benman1/gitcodebeauty/README.md

-# gitpybeauty
+# gitcodebeauty
-Code analysis data science repositories; includes checks for python and R.
+Code analysis of data science repositories; currently includes checks for python and R.

 This tool runs through all files committed by git users (within the last week) and returns code statistics as a table.
 The statistics are based on flake8 (pep8 checker).
 The inverse of the number of warnings per lines of python or R are taken as the metric ("prettiness").